-When traveling plants are used, additional mixing with blades, tillers, or repeated passes of the plant may be required.
+When traveling plants are used, additional mixing with blades, tillers, discs, harrows, or repeated passes of the plant may be required.

-During the interval of time between lime application and initial mixing, lime that has been exposed to the open air for 6 hours or more, or lime that has been lost because of washing or blowing will not be measured for payment.
+During the interval of time between lime application and initial mixing, lime that has been exposed to the open air for 6 hours or more or lime that has been lost because of washing or blowing will not be measured for payment.

-(f) Compacting and Finishing: The Contractor shall place and compact the mixture to at least 95 percent of the maximum density determined in accordance with VTM-1 or VTM-12.
-The Engineer may require the Contractor to lightly sprinkle the mixture during placement operations to maintain the specified moisture content.
+(f) Compacting and Finishing: The mixture shall be placed and compacted to a density of at least 95 percent of the maximum density determined in accordance with the requirements of VTM-1 or VTM-12.
+Light sprinkling may be required during placement operations to maintain the specified moisture content.
 Compaction shall be accompanied by sufficient blading to eliminate irregularities.